 Select, Region and then click Yes.

-Select Internet connection to continue the setup and then click Next button.
+Select Internet connection to continue the setup and then click the Next button.

 Now, you need to fill in some privacy settings.
 You can manage them later.
 Once Windows 11 setup is done on your device, you will see the Windows 11 Homescreen.

-After that, you need to open Boot Camp Assistant from background and then click Next,
+After that, you need to open Boot Camp Assistant from the background and then click Next,

-Here, select that you Accept the license agreement and then click Install button.
-Doing this will start installing all the important files, apps, and drivers require for properly working of Windows 11 in Mac.
+Here, select that you Accept the license agreement and then click the Install button.
+Doing this will start installing all the important files, apps, and drivers require for properly working Windows 11 on Mac.

 Once done, you need to check the box for “Restart System (recommended)” and then Finish.
-Your device will reboot and this completes the installation of Windows 11 on Mac.
+Your device will reboot and this completes the installation of Windows 11 on the Mac

 Congratulation, you’re now running Windows 11 on your Mac.
 Why don’t you give it a try and let us know your opinion in the comments?